rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

     Default: 0

 environmentSeasonalGrowbackDelay: int
-    Set the delay interval in timesteps when resources are regrown when cell is in a dry season.
+    Set the delay interval in timesteps when resources are regrown when the cell is in a dry season.
     Default: 0

 environmentSeasonInterval: int